Author's Note: This plot bunny has had me in it's grips forever. So I had to finally write it. I researched some of the details. Errors are mine.

 Things were different now.
 Time had marched on and left her behind.
 She was going to have to learn how to be around people again.
 She shouldn't have brushed off Eli's earlier attempts to talk to her.
 Just as she had been right about Muncy, Eli was right about her having no one.

 Peter Hastings had paid so much money to keep suspicions off his family and their secrets in the dark, but when Spencer's confession came to light, he was done with her.
 As far as he was concerned, he only had one daughter.
 Melissa Hastings, only child, had sided with her father.
 She had loved Ian Thomas, and to know Spencer was involved in his murder was too much to give forgiveness.
-She knew she didn't even have Jason DiLaurentis, who have been thrown out of her trial for contempt of the court.
+She knew she didn't even have Jason DiLaurentis, who had been thrown out of her trial for being found in contempt of the court.
 He had snarled and screamed at her, when she had taken the stand.
 The betrayal of losing one sister through the actions of another.
 The court police had to drag him out of the courtroom yelling the last thing he would ever say to her.
 "I trusted you!"

 Her mother was the only one to stay with her.
 She had visited Spencer at least once a month.
 The visits had been tense at the start, Veronica unable to understand why her daughter would ever align herself with Garrett Reynolds.
-But she had become resigned to this, and would often fight with her husband before her visits to her youngest at Muncy.
-For six years, during these visits mother would try to talk to daughter about life in Rosewood, with updates on how her old friends were doing since Spencer would not bring up how she was doing in prison beyond the vague, "Fine."
+But she had become resigned to this, and would often fight with her ex-husband before her visits to her youngest at Muncy.
+For six years, during these visits mother would try to talk to her daughter about life in Rosewood, with updates on how her old friends were doing since Spencer would not bring up how she was doing in prison beyond the vague, "Fine."